MicrosoftDocs/architecture-center/docs/resiliency/recovery-loss-azure-region.md

 ### HDInsight

 The data associated with HDInsight is stored by default in Azure Blob Storage.
 HDInsight requires that a Hadoop cluster processing MapReduce jobs must be co-located in the same region as the storage account that contains the data being analyzed.
 Provided you use the geo-replication feature available to Azure Storage, you can access your data in the secondary region where the data was replicated if for some reason the primary region is no longer available.
 You can create a new Hadoop cluster in the region where the data has been replicated and continue processing it.
-For other availability considerations, see [HDInsight (Availability)](recovery-local-failures.md#other-azure-platform-services).

 ### SQL Reporting